oi-analytics/oi-analytics.github.io/services.md

 ## Education
 Driven by our academic roots and our pursuit of knowledge, we are committed to delivering high-quality education as a tool to empower.
-From universities to national governments, we have help shape the next generation of researchers, technical experts and high-level decision makers.
+From universities to national governments, we help shape the next generation of researchers, technical experts and high-level decision makers.